ElCuffigno/manager-tools/time-management.md

 What does this role require of me?
 What do I need to do to achieve that?
 Drucker says most effective executives only do 1 super well. some do 2.
 3 is 'a circus act."

 How much time are you spending on No. 1?

+## Rough Time Analysis

+Now we're going to look at your calendar.
+IF you don't have one, wasting your time, not a professional.

+Print last 3 weeks in day view.
+1 sheet/day.

+Capture start and stop time of work day.
+(Side note: Don't come in and do email.
+Morning is best time to do work.)

+Review each day in 15 minute incriments, and write down what you did.

+If you don't have notes, write down "nothing".
+This shows you if you have no one focusing on your time, you can't claim you're following your priorities.

+Take what you did, and see where it breaks into your 5 key priorities.

+Add them up, and put % of how you spend your time.

+If you want accuracy, do this in 3 week increments over then next 6 months.

+#### Drucker time analysis
+Use assitant to capture everyting you do in 10 minute increments.

+Good way to use your assistant.
+Could try to do yourself with a timer.
+20 minutes is ok, but 10 better.

+Use stopwatch.
+Irritating, but powerful.

+This is doing it going forward.
+Little bit irritating, but great data.

+## Schedule your primary responsibility

+Pick 1.
+Put it on your calendar.

+Not critical that you know what you're going to do in each block on your schedule.

+**First week: Two 90 minute blocks for your primary responsibility.
+Focusing on No. 1 priority only.**

+Don't schedule more than 90 minutes.
+People will start nibbling away at longer periods.
+Also, limit of what people can do.

+Not about "More" for work.
+It's about choosing more effectively.
+You get paid to get better.
+That's saying "no" to things, and saying "yes" to the right things.